MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

    ![Deployment key in list](https://cloud.githubusercontent.com/assets/116461/11601733/13011d5e-9a8a-11e5-9ce2-b100498ffb34.png)

-   In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.
+   To effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

    > [!NOTE]
    > If you need to dynamically use a different deployment, you can also override your deployment key in JS code using [Code-Push options](rn-api-ref.md#codepushoptions)*

 ### Plugin Installation for React Native lower than 0.60 (iOS)
-In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:
+To accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:
 1. [RNPM](#plugin-installation-ios---rnpm) - [React Native Package Manager](https://github.com/rnpm/rnpm) (RNPM) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.

 2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that's embedding React Native into it, or you prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.